michael-hart-github/HTB-CA23-Master-Writeup/Pwn/Questionnaire/Questionnaire.md

 1. Do not use ChatGPT to write instructions of how to use software.
 2. I need to get familiar with `gdb`.
 3. I need to install `gef`.
 4. I should try and read up on `readelf`.
-It seems to be niche, but could provide some real value.
+It seems slightly niche, but could provide some real value.
-5.
+5. ...Same goes for `objdump`
+6.

 # References